 - Social media cheating is becoming more and more prevalent

-- Apart from exes, social media also gives you a chance to connect with countless like-minded people, increasing the likelihood of cheating
+- Social media also gives you a chance to connect with countless like-minded people, increasing the likelihood of cheating

 - Even if there is no cheating yet, secretive social media activity can trigger insecurity and trust issues in a relationship

 Absolutely.
-Social media infidelity is a standalone phenomenon, but at the end of the day, if it is something that would hurt your spouse, it is still cheating.
+Social media infidelity is a standalone phenomenon, but at the end of the day, if it is something that is happening without your partner’s consent, it would hurt your spouse and is considered cheating.